yykids/Container-Kubernetes/en/user-guide.md

 Request ID: 29fd8a244b9f0a5ff5f35d1dc35edccf
 ```

-When a request is sent to the 호스트 `tea.cafe.example.com` host, it is delivered to `tea-svc` so that the 서비스에 전달되어 `tea` pod can respond. 파드가 응답합니다.
+When a request is sent to the `tea.cafe.example.com` host, it is delivered to `tea-svc` so that the `tea` pod can respond.

 ```
 $ curl --resolve tea.cafe.example.com:80:123.123.123.44 http://tea.cafe.example.com/